andrea96/blog/blog/lambda.rst

    :category:

 ..
-The followBing is needed for gists embedding with specifc lines
+The following is needed for gists embedding with specifc lines
 .. raw:: html

    <script